kjproj84/kjproj84.github.io/_pages/aboutcopy.md

   - /about.html
 ---

 I am a Ph.D. student in the [Department of Computer Science](https://cs.vt.edu/) at [Virginia Tech](https://vt.edu/).
 I am a member of the Software Innovation Lab, advised by [Prof. Eli Tilevich](http://people.cs.vt.edu/~tilevich/).
-My research topics are Software Engineering and Distributed Systems.
+My research topics are Distributed Systems and Software Engineering.
 Previously, I worked in Robotics Research at KIST and in access R&D team at SK telesys.
 And I hold my masters degree from [POSTECH](http://postech.ac.kr/eng/), studied for multimedia networking.

 Employment
 ---